cecelot/site/src/pages/p/writing-a-compiler.md

 let foo: int = 5;
 ```

 in Kyanite.
 During the compilation process, I need some place to specify and keep track of where `foo` will go when I end up producing assembly instructions.
-The translator will call the current function frame's `allocate` method to store its location, and whenever `foo` is referenced, the translator will call `get` to retrieve an expression accessing that location.
+The translator will call the current function frame's `allocate` method to store its location (i.e. `foo` might exist at offset `+8` from the [frame pointer](https://en.wikipedia.org/wiki/Call_stack#FRAME-POINTER)), and whenever `foo` is referenced, the translator will call `get` to retrieve an expression accessing that location.

-For the sake of simplicity, in my compiler, I decided to have everything reside in the stack frame, so my "activation record abstraction" is responsible for keeping track of where certain variables are in memory (i.e. `foo` might exist at offset `+8` from the [frame pointer](https://en.wikipedia.org/wiki/Call_stack#FRAME-POINTER)).

 The other important detail the activation record abstraction is responsible for is ensuring that registers' data remains stable.
 Since computers only have a finite amount of registers, multiple functions are going to end up wanting to use the same ones!
 On both ARM64 and x86_64, registers are divided into two categories: caller-save and callee-save.
 My compiler doesn't have to deal with caller-save registers, so I'll only be discussing callee-save registers here.
 These are the registers which are going to be used by a **calling function** after the function it calls returns.
 Here's a short example: